-In Weathersfield Ltd t/a Van & Truck Rentals v Sargent IRLR 94 CA, a new employee resigned after being informed during her induction training of the company's policy not to provide service to black or Asian customers.
+In Weathersfield Ltd v Sargent (1999), a new employee resigned after being informed during her induction training of the company's policy not to provide service to black or Asian customers.
 This employee was not a member of an ethnic minority, nor was she a non-UK national.
 The employee raised the issue of victimisation as well as direct discrimination as she had been treated less favourably because she refused to carry out a discriminatory instruction.
 The Court of Appeal found that the employee's decision to resign was a direct consequence of being given this discriminatory instruction and therefore upheld her complaint of race discrimination.

-In Oyarce v.
-Cheshire County Council (unreported, EWCA Civ 434, CA) an employee had previously brought a race discrimination claim against her employer which was subsequently withdrawn.
+In Oyarce v Cheshire County Council (2008) an employee had previously brought a race discrimination claim against her employer which was subsequently withdrawn.
 A less qualified white colleague was then appointed to the post of temporary group leader and the claimant was not appointed.
-She brought a race discrimination and victimisation claim against the council.
+She was able to bring a race discrimination and victimisation claim against the council.

 Harassment on racial grounds is a separate ground for a discrimination claim.
 Harassment is defined as where a person engages in unwanted conduct related to a relevant protected characteristic, for example on grounds of race, colour, ethnic or national origins (including citizenship) which has the purpose or effect of:

 - violating another other person's dignity, or